Sales Tax Audit Overview

 Up is down; down is up.
 He says “Hello” when he leaves; “Goodbye” when he arrives. – Jerry Seinfeld

 Anyone that’s been through a sales tax audit can relate to the backward and bizarre world that is a state and local tax.
 Getting the notice that you have been selected by the state to go through the long, grueling, and often backward process of a state sales tax audit is daunting.

 However, by having the right team, the audit does not have to be as stressful and burdensome as you might think.
 While some companies may opt for a state sales tax law firm, having a team that is experienced and knows how to play the audit game is more critical than having an expensive tax attorney.
 We have both tax audit experts and sales tax attorneys as part of our team and our goal is to provide the appropriate service for your business!

-Sales Tax Audit Challenge Assessment Process: How Did I Get So Lucky?
+Sales Tax Audit Selection Process: How Did I Get So Lucky?

 Most businesses that call us for state sales tax audit services ask how they got selected for audit in the first place.
 There is a percentage of companies that get randomly selected for sales tax audits, and you may have been one of those ‘lucky winners.’
 But that’s usually is not the case.
 More commonly companies get selected because: